zexpe/weather/README.md

-*Updated: Wednesday 19th October 18:30*
+*Updated: Wednesday 19th October 19:30*

 **Glasgow**

-* 19h: :umbrella: Rainy
 * 20h: :cyclone: Windy (:cloud:) [:cloud: as of 10h, :cyclone:(:cloud:) as of 17h]
 * 21h: :cloud: Cloudy [:cyclone:(:cloud:) as of 18h]
 * 22h: :umbrella: Rainy